 Best and worst energy companies

-Ovo Energy and Flow Energy are our Which?
-Recommended Providers for 2016.
-This is because Ovo and Flow passed all of our thorough assessments on policy, practices and pricing (scroll down past our table, to find out more).
+Flow Energy is our Which?
+Recommended Provider in 2016.
+This is because Flow passed all of our thorough assessments on policy, practices and pricing (scroll down past our table, to find out more).
+Ovo Energy was also a Which?
+Recommended Provider until August 2016, when it raised its prices.

 |Energy companies rated|